jfrog/jfrog-cli/documentation/JFrog-CLI.md

 # JFrog CLI

+## About JFrog CLI
+### General

 JFrog CLI is a compact and smart client that provides a simple interface that automates access to JFrog products simplifying your automation scripts making them more readable and easier to maintain.
 JFrog CLI works with JFrog Artifactory, Xray, Distribution, Pipelines and Mission Control, (through their respective REST APIs) making your scripts more efficient and reliable in several ways:

-## Parallel uploads and downloads
+### Advanced upload and download capabilities

 JFrog CLI allows you to upload and download artifacts concurrently by a configurable number of threads that help your automated builds run faster.
 For big artifacts, you can define a number of chunks to split files for parallel download.

-## Checksum optimization

 JFrog CLI optimizes both upload and download operations by skipping artifacts that already exist in their target location.
 Before uploading an artifact, JFrog CLI queries Artifactory with the artifact's checksum.
 If it already exists in Artifactory's storage, the CLI skips sending the file, and if necessary, Artifactory only updates its database to reflect the artifact upload.
-Similarly, when downloading an artifact from Artifactory if the artifact already exists in the same download path, it will be skipped.
+Similarly, when downloading an artifact from Artifactory, if the artifact already exists in the same download path, it will be skipped.
 With checksum optimization, long upload and download operations can be paused in the middle, and then be continued later where they were left off.

-## Flexible uploads and downloads

 JFrog CLI supports uploading files to Artifactory using wildcard patterns, regular expressions and ANT patterns, giving you an easy way to collect all the files you wish to upload.
 You can also download files using wildcard patterns.

-## Upload and download preview

-All upload and download operations can be used with the `--dry-run` option to give you a preview of all the files that would be uploaded with the current command.
+### Support for popular package managers and build tools

+JFrog CLI offers comprehensive support for popular package managers and build tools.
+It seamlessly integrates with package managers like npm, Maven, NuGet, Docker and more, allowing you to easily manage and publish packages.

+### Binaries and depedencies scanning

+JFrog CLI empowers you with robust scanning capabilities to ensure the security and compliance of your software artifacts, including containers.
+It integrates with JFrog Xray, enabling you to scan and analyze your projects and packages, including containers, for vulnerabilities, license compliance, and quality issues.
+With JFrog CLI, you can proactively identify and mitigate potential risks, ensuring the integrity and safety of your software supply chain.

+## Contributing to JFrog CLI Documentation
+We value your input in making the JFrog CLI documentation better.
+You can help us enhance and improve it by recommending changes and additions.
+To contribute, follow these steps:

+1. Go to the JFrog CLI project on GitHub: https://github.com/jfrog/jfrog-cli.
+2. Locate the documentation source files under the **documentation** directory at the root of the project.
+3. Create a pull request with your proposed changes and additions.
+Ensure that the target branch for your pull request is **dev**.

+Your contributions will be reviewed, and if accepted, they will be merged into the documentation to benefit the entire JFrog CLI community.

 Read More